 The linens came from Pottery Barn a couple of years ago.
 The runner features very pretty stylized birds, and the napkins are embroidered with a nest containing pale blue eggs.
 French blue antique Venetian goblets and modern Venetian candlesticks coordinate perfectly.

-The pièce de résistance, however, are the twelve hand-painted antique plates, each one featuring a different bird. found them quite by chance one day, when I dropped into visit at Elise Abrams Antiques, and a table theme was complete.
+The pièce de résistance, however, are the twelve hand-painted antique plates, each one featuring a different bird.
+I found them quite by chance one day, when I dropped into visit at Elise Abrams Antiques, and a table theme was complete.

 I’m sharing this post with Between Naps on the Porch.